levi-blodgett/automated-setup/README.md

 ## Before using

-You will need to install Ubuntu, then install Ansible, clone this repo, and make your user a sudoer using:
+You will need to install Ubuntu, then install Ansible, clone this repo, and make your user a sudoer using: <br />
 _usermod -aG sudo $USER_

 ## How to use

-ansible-playbook -K -e 'username=$USER' ~/ansible/setup_ubuntu_environment.yml
+ansible-playbook -K -e 'username=$USER' ~/ansible/setup_ubuntu_environment.yml <br />
 _enter sudo password_

 ## Summary of roles